Yrsa Font

 Identify Fonts Similar to Yrsa From Any Image

 Yrsa is a popular serif font, designed by Rosetta, Anna Giedryś, David Březina.
-If you've spotted something similar in a logo or screenshot, upload it to find the Google Font match.
+If you've spotted something similar in a logo or screenshot, upload it to find a downloadable Google Font match.

 Intended for continuous reading on the web (longer articles in online news, magazines, blogs), Yrsa supports over 92 languages.
 A special consideration was given to Central and East European languages and proper shaping of their accents.
 A version that also supports 2 languages in the Gujarati script (Gujarati and Kachchi), is available as Rasa.
 In terms of glyphs included Rasa is a superset of Yrsa and includes the complete Latin, but in Rasa the Latin may be adjusted to support the primary Gujarati font.